What is Negative SEO and Does it Matter?

 Negative reviews/Fake profiles

-We combine these two as they have similar impacts and the solution is the same.
-People can be vindictive, and one of the easiest ways for them to get back at someone for a perceived wrong is to write incendiary false reviews of their business.
-Some take it further and hire a content farm to flood review sites or create false social media profiles that are similar to the real account name, then post defamatory links, updates, etc. This is all done in an attempt to undermine your online reputation and your authority with search engines.
+We combine these two as they have similar impacts, and the solution is the same.
+People can be vindictive, and one of the easiest ways to get back at someone for a perceived wrong is to write incendiary false reviews of their business.
+Some take it further and hire a content farm to flood review sites or create false social media profiles similar to the real account name, then post defamatory links, updates, etc. This is all done in an attempt to undermine your online reputation and your authority with search engines.

 What to do:

-- Read and respond to all reviews; the best way to stop someone from creating false negative reviews is to handle any legitimate ones you receive professionally and in a timely manner.
+• Read and respond to all reviews; the best way to stop someone from creating false negative reviews is to handle any legitimate ones you receive professionally and promptly.

 Hacking your site